-If your child has special needs, finding the right services and support can be very frustrating.
+Finding the right services and support for a child or youth with special needs can be very frustrating.
 We’ve been there, too.
 We are families of children, youth, and young adults with conditions such as autism, ADHD, learning disorders, behavior challenges, and other health needs.
+Our mission is to share family-tested strategies that can make a messy situation manageable.

 We call it “Three in the Morning Anxiety.”
 The day hasn’t gone very well.
 You feel confused, frustrated, and heart-sore to the bone.
 One thought runs through your brain over and over: “What do I do NOW?”